Congratulations, your visitor converted!

 Learn your customers’ motivation for sharing, then make it easy for them to do so.
 You can add pre-canned messaging, graphics, and other elements that make it irresistible for customers to share, pin, or tweet their recent transaction.

-You can also persuade customers to share by offering them an incentive – a discount on their next transaction, for instance.
+You can also persuade customers to share by offering them an incentive, like a a discount on their next transaction.
+American Eagle, for instance, promotes their referral program after the customer completes their order:

-Another way of building on the excitement is by asking the customer to download your app (if you have one) or visit your blog, similar to how Disney Store does it.
+Another way of building on the excitement is by asking the customer to download your app (if you have one) or visit your blog, similar to how it was done on the thank-you page of Disney Store (now shopDisney.com).

 Aside from social sharing, app download, and blog visits, your thank-you page is also a good place to invite customers to join your loyalty program (if they’re not a member yet).